 - Try to structure the older adult’s day to include lots of activities and deter afternoon napping.

 - Switch to calming, soothing activities at the end of the day.
 Turn off the TV, play peaceful music, and give the senior a cup of warm herbal tea or milk.

 - Pay attention to the senior’s eating habits throughout the day, limiting caffeine and sweets to the morning hours and serving an earlier dinner.

 - Speak with the older adult’s physician for advice in order to confirm there are not any underlying physical conditions contributing to the problem, such as incontinence or other bladder issues or anything causing physical pain.
 The doctor may recommend a medication to help the older adult relax in the evening.

 If, in spite of these strategies, the senior continues to be agitated and remains awake during the nighttime hours, there are steps you can take to help.
 First and foremost, remain calm and avoid arguing or engaging in lengthy conversations.
 Simply provide assurance that your senior loved one is safe and everything is okay.
 Identify if there is something the senior needs, and after responding to any specific concerns, delicately remind your loved one of the time, and suggest getting some sleep.
 He or she may also feel more comfortable in a new sleeping environment, such as in a well-liked chair or guest bedroom, utilizing nightlights or other indirect, soft lighting.

-Contact us at (515) 292-2650 to learn more about how our senior helpers in Des Moines and the surrounding areas can design a customized plan of care to meet your particular needs, and improve quality of life for a senior you love.
+Contact us at (515) 292-2650 to learn more about our home health services in Des Moines, IA, and the surrounding areas, and how we can customize a plan of care to meet your particular needs, and improve quality of life for a senior you love.